EMV is leading reforms to Victoria's arrangements that apply to emergency management planning at state, regional and municipal levels.

 - State Emergency Management Plan

-- Draft Municipal Emergency Management Planning Guidelines (to be issued once the municipal phase takes effect).
+- Draft Guidelines for preparing State, Regional and Municipal Emergency Management Plans (to be issued once the municipal phase takes effect)

 The obligation to start preparing Municipal Emergency Management Plans under the new guidelines will take effect on 1 December 2020.
 Current municipal plans will continue as a transitional measure and a rolling schedule of assurance will be established from 2021.

-Three significantly different regions are being used in a ‘proof of concept’ phase to test the development of a regional plan and refine the guidelines content.
-The three regions are Barwon South West, Loddon Mallee and Southern Metro.
+Three significantly different regions were used in a ‘proof of concept’ phase to test the development of a regional plan and refine the guidelines content.
+The three regions included Barwon South West, Loddon Mallee and Southern Metro.

 It is important to note that nothing is changing immediately.
 Existing arrangements continue to apply until we progressively transition to the new arrangements.